-The intervention selected to address Reducing Avoidable Hospitalization Measure entails identifying the number of eligible patients between 18 - 64 years of age with acute inpatient stays during the measurement year that were followed by a unplanned acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
+The intervention selected addresses Reducing Avoidable Hospitalization for eligible patients between 18 - 64 years of age with acute inpatient stays during the measurement year that were followed by an unplanned acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.

-Our implementation plan will include engaging the RAE and relevant community partners to create collaborative discharge planning processes that intentionally match available resources to appropriate segments and/or risk profiles of the eligible population.
-We intend to utilize our health information exchange partner, CORHIO, to send the hospitals admit, discharge, and transfer information to the RAEs.
+Description of intervention: Our implementation plan will include engaging the RAE and relevant community partners to create collaborative discharge planning processes that intentionally match available resources to appropriate segments and/or risk profiles of the eligible population.
+We plan to integrate risk assessment specific interventions based on patient needs to link to the appropriate referrals and integrate this into our electronic medical record documentation.
+We intend to utilize our health information exchange partner, CORHIO, to send the hospitals stay information to the RAEs.